MENU

 Changing the way the air goes out

 To move mucus there needs to be enough airflow (movement of air) over the mucus to unstick it from off the walls of the airways and up towards the mouth.
 Care must be taken not to force the air out too hard as this can cause the airway to narrow and sometimes close.
 It can also cause early or uncontrolled coughing which doesn’t help with clearance of mucus from the smaller airways.
-Some techniques to assist with airflow out of the lungs include huffing (forced expiration techniques).
-You can learn more about this in the Forced Expiration Technique section .
+Some techniques to assist with airflow out of the lungs include huffing (a forced expiration technique).

 Imagine one of your airways is a tube of toothpaste and your mucus is the toothpaste